-(2) The 30-year data is as of fiscal year-end, June 30, 2010.
+(2) The 25-year data is as of fiscal year-end, June 30, 2010.

 The 2011 Pension Reforms also provide that the State's contributions to each system shall include an additional amount reflecting the difference between the State's required contribution under the corridor funding method for that fiscal year and the amount that would have been required had pension reforms not been enacted.
-For fiscal year 2013, State contributions to the System will be reduced by \$120.0 million and the amount of savings reinvested in the System will be \$190.8 million.
-Beginning in fiscal year 2014 all savings from the 2011 Act pension reforms, up to an annual cap of \$300.0 million, will be invested in the Teachers' and Employees' Pension Systems.
+For fiscal year 2013, State contributions to the System are reduced by \$120.0 million and the amount of savings reinvested in the System is \$190.8 million.
+Beginning in fiscal year 2014 all savings from the 2011 pension reforms, up to an annual cap of \$300.0 million, will be invested in the Teachers' and Employees' Pension Systems.

 Employer Contribution.
-In fiscal year 2011, utilizing the modified corridor method described above for the Teachers' and Employees' Pension plans, the State paid \$1.378 billion of the employer ARC of \$1.914 billion, or 72.0% of the actuarial required payment.
+In fiscal year 2011, utilizing the modified corridor method described above for the Teachers' and Employees' Pension plans, the State paid \$1.378 billion of the employer annual required contribution ("ARC") of \$1.914 billion, or 72.0% of the actuarial required payment.
 Approximately \$948.5 million was paid from the General Fund and this represented 7.1% of fiscal year 2011 general fund expenditures.
 In fiscal year 2011 a portion of the employer contribution for local teachers was paid from federal stimulus funds under ARRA.
-The employer contribution paid from general funds in fiscal year 2012 is estimated to total 8.0% of the 2011 Budget.
-The Department of Budget and Management estimates that the general fund portion of the employer corridor method contribution represents 6.9% of the 2013 general fund budget and will increase to 7.5% in 2017.
+The employer contribution paid from general funds in fiscal year 2012 was 8.0% of the 2012 Budget.
+The Department of Budget and Management estimates that the general fund portion of the employer corridor method contribution represents 8.0% of the 2013 general fund budget and will increase to 8.4% in 2014 and decrease to 8.0% in 2017.
 The following table presents estimates of the employer corridor method contribution relative to the general fund budget in fiscal years 2013 through 2017.
-These projections reflect the sharing of local teachers' retirement costs with county governments as proposed in the 2012 Act.
+These projections reflect the sharing of local teachers' retirement costs with county governments as provided in the 2012 Act.
 As with all future projections, the data in the following table are based on certain assumptions.
 One or more of these assumptions may prove to be inaccurate and may be changed in the future based on future experience.